MarioLisbona/CA-T1A1-workbook/README.md

 ### **Dictionary**

 Python dictionaries are collections of data that are stored with key/value pairs where the key is immutable (does not change) and the value is mutable (can be changed).
-This structure makes it useful for the following reasons:
+This structure makes it useful in the following situations:

 - If the data that needs to be stored has a unique reference for the key.
 An example might be a membership ID, telephone number or email address
 - If the order that the data is stored is not important